 Incorporating biodiversity data effectively into research and other initiatives will depend on data accessibility through a permanent central portal, as well as continued integration of new and existing data across the community.
 In the realm of collections, this includes the seamless connection of specimens and derived data at all levels.
-Specimen preparations (e.g., tissues, skeletal elements, gut contents) should be linked back to the original voucher specimen within collections in order to associate all products of collections research.
+In the ESN, specimen preparations (e.g., tissues, skeletal preparations, gut contents) will be linked back to the original voucher specimen to associate all products of collections research.
+Data derived from these preparations, e.g., genomic data from tissues and phenotypic data from skeletal preparations, should be linked back to the specimen.
 The integration between different collection types (e.g., predator-prey, host-parasite, tissue-voucher) and datasets outside the collections-based research realm ensures the future utility of collections to a rapidly expanding population of end-users.
-Over the past ten years, we have worked to accumulate massive molecular, trait, and environmental datasets that we can now be couple with digitized specimen data and use in ways not previously imagined.
+Over the past ten years, massive molecular, trait, and environmental datasets have been collected that can now be coupled with digitized specimen data and used in ways not previously imagined.
 When combined, these resources will enable new discoveries and facilitate computational connections between these different data types, unleashing inquiry-based science in novel, and perhaps even unexpected, ways.